What background information would have been helpful prior to your student teaching experience?

 No. Not in terms of culture or ethnic issues.
-There was not enough time to make such judgements.
+There was not enough time to make such judgments.
 (KA)

 Do you think that student teaching at a predominantly African American site helped prepare you for future teaching assignments?
 If so, how?

 Yes.
 Growing up in a white community limited my experiences.
-Any exposure to new experiences will be of benefir to my personal and professional life.
+Any exposure to new experiences will be of beneficial to my personal and professional life.
 (KA)

 I feel working with a culture different from your own is a good preparation to work with other cultures.
 Student teaching helped prepare me, in that I incorporated each individual culture into my lessons as often as possible.
 It also helped me by allowing me to view different teaching styles and a variety of teaching materials!
 (AM)

 What is missing?
 Please include any other information that might assist a person preparing to teach at a similar site.

 Try not to step into the student teaching experience with harmful or limiting stereotypes.
 Base opinion on fact and information that can be attained from a reliable source.

 Do not go in with a "save the world" attitude.
 That lessens the students’ position in the student/teacher relationship and artificially inflates your own [position] as a superior.
 You will learn as much (perhaps more) than the students will learn from you.
 (KA)